- Outset Study

 |Medium||Graphite and frottage on paper|

 |Bidding Open||Thu 16 April, 2015 at 10:00am|

-Jane Dixon (b.1963, Lancashire, UK) lives and works in London.
-Dixon received an MA in Printmaking from the Royal College of Art in 1988.
-Her practice explores the conceptual alignment between subject and method.
+Dixon's practice explores the conceptual alignment between subject and method.
 The rubbed drawings of her recent series are a continuation of her interest in the relationship between the real and the artificial or invented.
-Her awards include Rome Scholarship in Printmaking, British School at Rome (1989-90), Kettle’s Yard Artist Fellowship, University of Cambridge (2000-2001).

 Her work is held in public and private collections including Yale Center for British Art, New Haven; The Fitzwilliam Museum, Cambridge; V&A, London; The British Museum, London; Birmingham Museum and Art Gallery, Birmingham; Arts Council Collection, London; and Kasser Foundation, New Jersey.